Aggies Commit Fellowship for the 2018-2019 year

-It is the responsibility of the applicant to determine if they and their department, program, and/or organization to which they are claiming eligibility under are eligible before the submission of an application. *Before the first General Assembly meeting, everyone is eligible to apply.
+It is the responsibility of the applicant to determine if they and their department, program, and/or organization to which they are claiming eligibility under are eligible before the submission of an application. *Before the first Senate meeting, everyone is eligible to apply.

 - Applicants will complete an online application (link available below).
 Incomplete applications will not be considered.

 - Applicants will be required to provide the following: